The Huskies made more history at the conference track & field championships.

 At Kansas State, she was a six-time All-American in the high jump, placing at the NCAA indoors in 1990 and 1992, plus outdoors in 1989-92.
 Teaberry's 6-1.5 jump at the 1992 Big Eight meet remains the third-best outdoor high jump in school history.
 Ditto for her 6-2.25 effort indoors at the 1992 Big Eight Championships.

-Teaberry finished second in the high jump at the 1996 Olympic Trials, ranking No. 2 nationally, and qualified for the U.S. Olympic team in Atlanta where she tied for 15th place.
+Teaberry finished second in the high jump at the 1996 Olympic Trials, ranking No. 2 nationally, and qualified for the U.S. Olympic team in the 1996 Summer Games in Atlanta, where she tied for 15th place.
 At the 1992 Olympic Trials, she placed 10th in the high jump.

-She graduated from Kansas State with a Bachelor of Science degree in life science and pre-nursing and made the Academic Honor Roll in spring, 1992.
-Teaberry is married to DeMarcus Lindsey of Mobile, Ala.
-The couple has two children, sons Kameron, 12, and Kollan, 7.
+She graduated from Kansas State with a Bachelor of Science degree in life science and pre-nursing and made the Academic Honor Roll in the spring of 1992.
+Teaberry is married to DeMarcus Lindsey of Mobile, Ala., who serves as a sergeant with the NIU Police.
+The couple has two children, sons Kameron, 18, and Kollan, 14.